All Episodes

 However, we need to ensure that we are not allowing the government to really politicize this and not follow the science and not follow public health.

-And when it comes to our kids, we get so many calls in my office about this intrusion, uh, whether it's with masking in schools or now whether we're hearing about the uh New York City not allowing young people to go to public places unless they have been vaccinated.
+And when it comes to our kids, we get so many calls in my office about this intrusion, whether it was masking in schools or now whether we're hearing about New York City not allowing young people to go to public places unless they have been vaccinated.

 That is absurd.